-A lactation aid is a method that allows the baby to be supplemented with expressed breastmilk, formula, glucose water with added colostrum, or plain glucose water without using a bottle or any other alternative feeding method.
-The lactation aid is better than using a syringe, cup feeding, finger feeding or any other method, since the baby is on the breast and breastfeeding.
+A lactation aid is a device that allows the baby to be supplemented with expressed breastmilk, formula, physiological water (only in the first 2 or 3 days) instead of using a bottle.
+The lactation aid, we would suggest, is better than using a syringe, cup feeding, finger feeding or any other method, since the baby is on the breast and breastfeeding instead of away from the breast during supplemental feeding.
+See also our blog on Using a Lactation Aid for photos and a video clip on its use.

-Though bottles do not always cause problems, their use when there are already breastfeeding challenges will rarely make things better and usually makes things worse.
+Though bottles do not always cause problems as above, their use when there are already breastfeeding challenges will rarely make things better and usually makes things worse.

-And newer bottle nipples are no better than the old ones; that’s just good marketing!
+And newer bottle nipples are no better than the old ones; to suggest that is just good marketing!

 A lactation aid consists of a container for the supplement—usually a feeding bottle with the nipple hole cut to be larger—and a long, thin tube leading from this container.
 A medical feeding tube that is 91 cm (36 inches) long with a diameter of “5 French” works best.
-Do not cut off the end of the tube as cutting it makes the end sharp.
+Do not cut off the end of the tube as cutting it makes the end sharp which may injure the inside of the baby’s mouth.

-Manufactured lactation aids are available and are easier to use in some situations, but not necessarily.
-In fact, we believe our “homemade” one is usually easier to use and much less expensive to buy.
+Manufactured lactation aids are available and may be easier to use in some situations, but not necessarily.
+In fact, we believe our “homemade” lactation aid is usually easier to use and much less expensive to buy.

-Please Note: Using a tube with a syringe, with or without a plunger, instead of the setup mentioned above, is usually more difficult to use and does not make the lactation aid any better.
-Also, pushing the milk into the baby’s mouth with the syringe does not teach the baby how to breastfeed because he/she gets milk even if sucking poorly.
+Please Note: Using a tube with a syringe, with or without a plunger, instead of the setup mentioned above, offers no advantage and is usually more difficult to use.
+It does not either make the lactation aid any better somehow.
+Also, with a syringe, there is a temptation to push the milk into the baby’s mouth.
+Using it this way does not teach the baby how to breastfeed because s/he gets milk regardless of how the baby sucks.

 Use of the lactation aid should be shown by a person experienced in helping with breastfeeding.